ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/k8s-deployment.md

 ### Building the Kubernetes artifacts

 Use the `bal build` command to build the Ballerina package.
-This will generate Kubernetes YAML files and Docker container artifacts:
+This will generate Kubernetes YAML files and Docker container artifacts.

->**Note:** macOS users with Apple Silicon chips need to set an environment variable named `DOCKER_DEFAULT_PLATFORM` to `linux/amd64`, before building the image.
-This is because the Ballerina Docker image is not supported on Apple Silicon chips yet.
+>**Note:** For macOS users with Apple Silicon chips, it is necessary to set the environment variable DOCKER_DEFAULT_PLATFORM to linux/amd64 before building the image.
+This requirement exists because the Ballerina Docker image does not currently support Apple Silicon chips.
 > ```
 > export DOCKER_DEFAULT_PLATFORM=linux/amd64
 > ```